Financial-Times/origami-build-tools/README.md

 ### Migrating from 6.X.X to 7.X.X

-The ability to use OBT via it's programmatic API has been removed, if you were using OBT via `gulp`, you will need to migrate to the commandline version of OBT.
+The ability to use OBT via it's programmatic API has been removed, if you were using OBT via `gulp`, you will need to migrate to the command line version of OBT.
-OBT has removed the ability to configure the way it installs/builds/verifies code, this is to ensure that systems built with OBT follows the Origami specifcation and conventions.
+OBT has removed the ability to configure the way it installs/builds/verifies code, this is to ensure that systems built with OBT follows the Origami specification and conventions.

 ### Migrating from 5.X.X to 6.X.X